 What Abnormal Results Mean

-In many people with myasthenia gravis, the muscles will improve right after receiving Tensilon.
+In many people with myasthenia gravis, the muscle weakness will improve right after receiving Tensilon.
 The improvement lasts only a few minutes.
-For some types of myasthenia, Tensilon can make the weakness worse.
+For some types of myasthenia, Tensilon may make the weakness worse.

 When the disease gets worse enough to need treatment (myasthenic crisis), there is a brief improvement in muscle strength.

 When there is an overdose of anticholinesterase (cholinergic crisis), Tensilon will make the person even weaker.

 The medicine used during the test may cause side effects, including fainting or breathing failure.
-This is why the test is done by a health care provider in a medical setting.
+This is why the test is done by a provider in a medical setting.

 Guptill JT, Sanders DB.
 Disorders of neuromuscular transmission.
 In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
 Bradley and Daroff's Neurology in Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier; 2022:chap 108.